-Consistent with RBC's Values, including "embracing diversity for innovation", gender and non-gender diversity will be considered when identifying candidates for nomination to Subsidiary boards.
+Consistent with RBC's Values, including "embracing diversity for innovation", gender and non-gender diversity is considered when identifying candidates for nomination to Subsidiary boards.
 The interlocking directorship guideline and director tenure guideline are mechanisms to assist in driving increased diversity on Subsidiary boards by providing opportunities for ongoing board renewal.
+The Nomination Committee when identifying and nominating candidates for election or re-election considers the level of representation of women on the IS Bank Board in light of a target for the underrepresented gender of 20% of Board Members, excluding director-employee representatives.

-During the fiscal year 2021, the proportion of women in the BoD of RBC IS Bank, increased from 0% to 30 % with the appointment of 2 new female Directors.
+During the fiscal year 2022, the proportion of women in the BoD of RBC IS Bank, remained stable at 30 % with 2 female Directors out of a total of 7 Directors (excluding 3 staff representatives elected by the employees).

-At the level of the ExCo of RBC IS Bank, the proportion of women decreased from 29 % to 15 % following the resignation of one female member.
+At the level of the ExCo of RBC IS Bank, the proportion of women decreased remained stable at 15 % following the appointment and the resignation of the same female member in 2022.
 The succession planning of the ExCo of RBC IS Bank is regularly updated and presented to the Nomination Committee and to the BoD, considering the increase of gender diversity as one of the priorities.
 The profile of each potential successor is regularly provided to the Nomination Committee.